 The reality is that most of us will have to take out a home loan in order to purchase our own home.
 But this too needs to be done very carefully.
 This step requires discussing with a professional who can help understand what it entails and whether you will be able to cover the loan payments in a timely manner.

 Start your research by consulting with relevant brokers or agencies in your new country of residence and gather all the information you need.
-Agencies like 1300HomeLoan that connect you to local brokers are very helpful in providing guidance, so make sure to use broker services, even if it entails a consultation fee.
+Agencies can connect you to local brokers and help guide you through the process, so make sure to use broker services, even if it entails a consultation fee.
 Buying a home will likely be the biggest financial decision you will ever make, so it shouldn’t be done without the assistance of professionals.

 3.)
 Are there limitations based on immigration status?

 This is an often-ignored issue but one that is of utmost importance.
 Each country has its own laws regarding home purchase and who is allowed to purchase and at what cost.
 Israel, for example, provides tax discounts to new immigrants in order to help with the home purchase.
 Most countries will not do this for their new residents, so it’s imperative that you try to find out if there will be roadblocks on the way to home ownership.